Richterite/Pipe-Flow-Patern-Prediction/README.md

 ## Result Preview
 ![Numerical solution vs generated data](./docs/image/result_compared.gif)
 <br>
 The animation above is the solution of Navier-stokes equation by using Numerical Method.
-On the other hand, the bottom is generated data by Generative model that have been trained for 2 session training, each 750 epochs
+On the other hand, the bottom animation is generated data by Generative model that have been trained for 2 training sessions, each 750 epochs

 ## References